Alert: Latest NSW health drug warning

 NSW Health has just released another alert regarding severe overdoses relating to the presence of strong opioids and anaesthetics found in cocaine across Greater Sydney (notably, Inner Sydney) in April, May, June and August 2021.
 This blog contains more information about how to stay safe in light of this alert.

 This alert is not the first of its kind.
 Throughout 2020 and 2021, NSW Health has been warning about the presence of fentanyl and its relative acetylfentanyl in a number of substances, including heroin, cocaine, ketamine, and methamphetamines.
 These alerts have been issued across Sydney and regional NSW.
 We’re here to help you understand what these alerts mean, and how to stay safe.

 This most recent drug warning relates to heroin and lidocaine found in cocaine.

 Why is this important?

-Signs and symptoms of fentanyl overdose
+Signs and symptoms of heroin and lidocaine overdose

 Look out for these signs and call 000 immediately if you notice any of these effects:

 - Difficulty breathing, e.g. gurgling or snoring sounds

 - Cold, clammy skin and low body temperature

 - Grayish/ashen (in people with darker skin) or bluish (in people with lighter skin) skin, lips or nails